mitchtabian/FlutterPlayground/README.md

     - `172.
 Adding a custom drawer`
     - Drawer param in a scaffold
     - Pretty simple.
 But I wouldn't say this is necessarily simpler than on native.
-6. clearing items from backstack when navigating
+6. removing items from backstack when navigating
     - `Navigator.of(context).pushReplacementNamed(NAV_TABS_SCREEN)`
     - This replaces the existing page on the backstack when navigating.
-This is equally simple on native.
+This is equally simple on native (with Nav components).
 7.

 # Thoughts on Flutter